Casual Members Instructions to sign up in Eventor

 Try orienteering for free

-Newcastle Orienteering Club has permanent courses in three locations.
+Newcastle Orienteering Club has permanent courses set in three locations that anyone can try for free*.

 -